 - Make the agreements very clear.
 Be sure that you both are on the same page about the expectations.
 Children/teens love to look for loopholes, so talk through those.
 Say, “I want to make sure we are on the same page.
 Tell me your understanding of what I am asking you to do?”
 Make sure you have clarified whether “clean your room” includes pick up, vacuum, or dust.

-- Write your plan.
-Make sure your children/teens are the ones writing down the plan and designing it however they would like.
+- Write the plan.
+Make sure your child/teen is the one writing down the plan and designing it however they would like.
 Make it simple.

-- Post your plan in a visible location.
-Refer to it as a reminder, i.e., “What’s next on our plan?”
+- Post the plan in a visible location.
+Refer to it as a reminder, “What’s next on our plan?”

 Step 2.
 Teach New Skills by Interactive Modeling

-Another helpful way to identify what kinds of tasks children/teens can take on to demonstrate greater responsibility is to learn about what developmental milestones they’re working on.3 Here are some examples:4
+Another helpful way to identify what kinds of tasks children/teens can take on to demonstrate greater responsibility is to learn on what developmental milestones they’re working.3 Here are some examples:4

 - Thirteen-year-olds are highly sensitive and like to challenge authority.
 They are searching for independence.
 They tend to want to engage in service and social justice.
 Ideas for chores include: making large meals together for your family, contributing to other families as a service, and caring for pets.

 - Fourteen-year-olds need physical activity and active opportunities.
 They tend to be interested in service as it relates to social/world issues.
 Ideas for chores include: mow the lawn or care for the yard, vacuum, help with moving boxes or bins, engage in home improvement projects like painting, or care for bikes.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.